vincentchachere/Active-Directory-and-Azure-Setup/README.md

 <h1 align="center">Building Active Directory Infrastructure: Setup for Active Directory and Network Traffic Analysis Between Azure VMs</h1>

 This is the first project in the [comprehensive series of tutorials](https://github.com/vincentchachere/Active-Directory-Deployment-and-Configuration) on Azure and Active Directory implementation.
-In this initial project, we'll establish the foundational setup for the subsequent tutorials.
+In this initial project, we'll establish the foundational setup for subsequent tutorials.

-The primary goal is to create a basic lab environment in Azure that simulates the typical enterprise deployment of Active Directory.

-By completing this project, we'll build the essential infrastructure to explore Active Directory functionality in an Azure-based network, preparing for more advanced concepts in future tutorials.
+The primary goal of this project is to create a basic lab environment in Azure that simulates the typical enterprise deployment of Active Directory.
+The completion of this lab establishes the essential infrastructure to explore Active Directory functionality in an Azure-based network, preparing for more advanced concepts in future tutorials.

 <p align="center">
 <img src="https://github.com/user-attachments/assets/ef89ffa6-e50e-4996-bca1-85925307f212" height="80%" width="80%" alt="9"/><br />